-How Much Sauerkraut Should I Eat Daily
+How Much Sauerkraut Should I Eat Daily?

-If you are new to eating sauerkraut and fermented foods altogether, then you will want to start slowly to prevent common side effects of sauerkraut such as upset stomach, gas, diarrhea, and bloating.
-Once your gut is comfortable eating sauerkraut, you can build up to more and more.
-I highly recommend making it a staple in your diet.
-Here are some great ways to incorporate sauerkraut into your meals.
+If you are new to eating sauerkraut and fermented foods, you will want to start slowly to prevent common side effects of sauerkraut such as upset stomach, gas, diarrhea, and bloating.

 Raw sauerkraut will introduce billions of probiotics into the digestive system, which triggers a significant change in the gut microbiome, which can affect the absorption of water in the large intestine leading to diarrhea.
-If you experience an upset stomach or diarrhea, then reduce the amount.
-Try as little as one teaspoon per day or eat it every other day and work your way up from there.

 What is Sauerkraut?

-Sauerkraut starts out as raw cabbage that is finely cut and fermented in salt brine for up to several months.
+Sauerkraut starts as raw cabbage that is finely cut and fermented in salt brine for up to several months.
 During the fermentation stage, bacteria and yeast cells, which are naturally on organically grown cabbages, will begin breaking down the carbs in the shredded cabbages releasing lactic acid.

-Why Should I eat Sauerkraut Daily?
+Why Should I Eat Sauerkraut Daily?

 Sauerkraut can aid in digestion and even help prevent constipation.
-Yes, you read that right, if you are not accustomed to eating sauerkraut it can cause diarrhea, but when you are used to it, it can help prevent it.
+Yes, you read that right, if you are not accustomed to eating sauerkraut, it can cause diarrhea, but when you are used to it, it can help prevent it.

 The good bacteria created through fermentation allow your body to digest food more efficiently and enable your gut to absorb vitamins and minerals fully.